uhop/stream-csv-enhanced/README.md

   .pipe(streamer).pipe(packer).pipe(jsonify);
 ```

-The objects emmited correspond to CSV rows and are of the form:
+Objects emitted correspond to CSV rows and are of the form:

 ```js
 { header1: 'value1', header2: 'value2', header3: 'value3' }